Lab 1: Deploying an AIFabric

 You can also start without any deployment, and use the agents to deploy something:

-- "Deploy a new network called
+- "Deploy an OAI network called

 testnetwith one access network namedan. - "Deploy a UE called